 Next, you can compare your numbers to tax brackets released annually.
 If your business type requires personal income tax filing, you can use Federal Income Tax Brackets.
 If you’re filing separate corporate taxes for your business, look into Corporate Income Tax Brackets, for example.

-You can also use tax calculators for your specific business structure (sole proprietorship, LLC, etc.).
+You can also use tax calculators for your specific filing status and business structure (sole proprietorship, LLC, etc.).
 There are many free options available, but keep in mind that these are only estimates, and if you pay quarterly, it will obviously affect your final numbers.

 Deductible business expenses you need to know about